 Please read the guidance notes carefully, along with our in preparing your application.

 - All planning applications must be accompanied by an application form.
-These can be filled in electronically on the Planning Portal - applications or you can print out the householder application form and send it, with your supporting documents either by email to email@example.com or by post to South Bucks District Council, Capswood, Oxford Road, Denham UB9 4LH, enclosing two copies of all documents.
+These can be filled in electronically on the Planning Portal - applications or you can print out the householder application form and send it, with your supporting documents either by email to firstname.lastname@example.org or by post to Planning, King George V House, King George V Avenue, Amersham HP6 5AW.
 Always ensure you sign the relevant Ownership Certificates on the forms.

 - A fee of £206 is payable for all householder planning applications.
 Wherever possible, please pay online pay online.
-If you cannot pay online, you may send us a cheque (made payable to Chiltern District Council, even if your application relates to a site in South Bucks District Council) or call us on 01895 837200.
+If you cannot pay online, you may send us a cheque made payable to Chiltern District Council, even if your application relates to a site in South Bucks District Council.
 Please give the site address and your Planning Portal number (if you have one) as a reference.

 - You will need scaled drawings of the proposal.
 You will also need a Site Location Plan and a Block Plan.
 Here is Planning Portal Buy a Plan